INSANE: Cross-Domain UAV Data Sets with Increased Number of Sensors for developing Advanced and Novel Estimators: System Setup

-The topic of \ac{EMI} in the context of high-frequency communication channels such as Bluetooth and especially USB3 has been discussed and analyzed in the literature \cite{Lin2014}.
+We want to briefly address the topic of \ac{EMI} because the vehicle carries numerous components such as processors, RF communication, and DC/DC power converters which pose the potential for \ac{EMI} with the off-the-shelf GNSS antennas: \ac{EMI} in the context of high-frequency communication channels such as Bluetooth and especially USB3 has been discussed and analyzed in the literature \cite{Lin2014}.
 Because the \ac{GNSS} ceramic patch antennas for this system are standard consumer-grade products, the antennas do not make use of additional active interference rejection and provide no dedicated shielding against \ac{EMI}.
 Initial \ac{GNSS} quality tests showed impaired signal quality mainly due to the low SNR of individual satellite signals.
-This is caused by the onboard electronics such as the non-shielded computation boards, sensors, and high-frequency data lines hosted by the platform.
-Thus the antennas required significant additional shielding (see Fig.~\ref{fig:experiment_platform}) to reach an SNR, which allows the operation with high accuracy.
+This is caused by the onboard electronics, such as the non-shielded computation boards, sensors, and high-frequency data lines hosted by the platform.
+Thus, the antennas required significant additional shielding (see Fig.~\ref{fig:experiment_platform}) to reach an SNR, which allows the operation with high accuracy.

 Different shielding designs, made from copper sheets and constructed by hand, as shown by Figure~\ref{fig:rtk_shielding} have been tested.
 In all tests, shielding variation a) showed the most improvement for the SNR.
 Option c) mainly failed due to possible ground reflections of vehicle-centered \ac{EMI} sources.
 Option b) showed good static results, but tests showed that long-term tracking of satellite signals was interrupted during rotational movement.
 The \ac{RTK} receiver requires observations of satellite signals over more extended periods of time.
 Shielding option b), however, causes a barrier of signals to one side of the hemisphere, which changes based on the rotation of the vehicle.
 Thus, shielding variation a) was ultimately used for all data recordings.
-In addition to the apparent antenna shielding, the final setup required individual shielding of USB3 connection points and additional USB3 inline low-pass filter\footnote{Wuert Elektronic 829993STICK} and shielding, which are partially enclosing the computational platforms and the \ac{GNSS} receivers.
+In addition to the apparent antenna shielding, the final setup required individual shielding of USB3 connection points and additional USB3 inline low-pass filter\footnote{Wuert Elektronic 829993STICK} as well as shielding and partial enclosure of computational platforms and the \ac{GNSS} receivers.